leovan/rasa-doc/docs/command-line-interface.md

                         needs to be retrained - 8 means the training was forced (--force argument is specified) (default:
                         False)
-  --augmentation AUGMENTATION
+  --skip-validation     Skip validation step before training. (default: False) --fail-on-validation-warnings
+                        Fail on validation warnings.
+If omitted only errors will exit with a non zero status code (default: False) --validation-max-history VALIDATION_MAX_HISTORY
+                        Number of turns taken into account for story structure validation. (default: None) --augmentation AUGMENTATION
                         How much data augmentation to use during training.
                         (default: 50)